facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 In addition, this adds complexity within the codebase as we require a mechanism for version fallbacks.
 And during build time, Docusaurus has to replace the linking to the correct version.
 This is also the cause of [renaming docs breaks links in old versions](https://github.com/facebook/Docusaurus/issues/845).

 For Docusaurus 2, **every time we cut a new version, we will instead take a snapshot of all the docs**.
 We will not require the content of a document to have changed.
-This is a time-space complexity trade-off for a better developer and user experience.
+This is a space complexity trade-off for a better developer and user experience.
 We will use more space for better separation of concerns and guaranteed correctness.

 ### Translation